arunasunder/Team1_MentalHealth/README.md

 By collecting behavioral health risk data at the state and local level, BRFSS has become a powerful tool for targeting and building health promotion activities due to which we utilized the BRFSS survey as the key data source for this project.

+## Libraries Used

+* Pandas
+* Numpy
+* Matplotlib
+* Seaborn
+* Ipywidgets
+* Plotly
+* IPython

+## Challenges faced during the Project

+* Converting SAS to csv file
+* Cleansing and extracting the necessary data from all the files
+* Considering the major factors that causes Mental Health Issue and calculating a weighter variable for Mental Health.
+* Implementing a Choropleth UX graph using Plotly
+* Implementing plots based on the User Select value

 ## Trends over the years 2012 - 2016 across United States

 ### 2012